arce/DiokolCluster/readme.md

-DiökölServer is a distributed 2d Graphics System
+DiökölCluster is a distributed 2d Graphics System